 Meetings of the committees are open to the public, except where personal or confidential matters may be disclosed.
-Public platform allows members of the public to make a point and seek to have it addressed during the course of the meeting.
+Public platform allows members of the public to make a point or raise a question during the course of programme committee meetings.
+Members of the public also have the facility to ask a question at council meetings and to make representations on planning applications being considered by the Planning Committee by pre-registering to do so.
 Members of the Council who are not members of the respective committees can ask questions at committee meetings.
 This helps ensure robust accountability of decisions.
+These arrangements have proved effective throughout the year with members of the public taking the opportunity to use these various means of communication.

-The Council has no scrutiny committee/committees in place as it has decided to opt out of this process.
+The Council has no scrutiny committee/committees in place; its committee structure provides ample opportunity for scrutiny of its processes and policies.